-11 new work trends you should know about in 2022
+11 Future HR trends you should know about in 2022

 The pandemic has shaken up the world, leaving no single area of how we live, what we do, or who we are untouched.
-Especially in the workplace, we have witnessed the emergence of new ways of working, new policies, new rules for leadership and collaboration.
+And especially in the workplace, we have witnessed the emergence of new ways of working, new policies, new rules for leadership, and collaboration.
 Our perception about "New Work" has shifted from yoga and mindfulness for some few towards a major priority for CHROs and CEOs around the world who rushed to experiment with online events, new digital tools, VR trainings, AI-driven processes, and so much more.
-A lot of those experiments failed but even more succeeded.
+A lot of those experiments failed, but even more succeeded.

-We discussed each of the trends on our podcast with "Persoblogger" Stefan Scheller in detail.
-Stefan is an an HR expert, manager at DATEV, and the founder of one of the largest HR websites in the German-speaking world.
-The podcast episode is respectively in German, but we will discuss the trends briefly in this article.
+We discussed each of the future HR trends on our podcast with "Persoblogger" Stefan Scheller in detail.
+Stefan is an HR expert, manager at DATEV, and the founder of one of the largest HR websites in the German-speaking world.
+The podcast episode is respectively in German, but we will discuss the future HR trends briefly in this article.

 1. The Human Workplace

 A human-centered era begins shifting focus from process to people.
 While we expect it to take a while, this trend will be evident in most large organizations because of what matters to employees at work in 2022.

 2. War for Talent